TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

    * \ref TNL::Algorithms::Segments::CSR for [CSR format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)).
    * \ref TNL::Algorithms::Segments::Ellpack for [Ellpack format](http://mgarland.org/files/papers/nvr-2008-004.pdf).
    * \ref TNL::Algorithms::Segments::SlicedEllpack for [SlicedEllpack format](https://link.springer.com/chapter/10.1007/978-3-642-11515-8_10) which was also presented as [Row-grouped CSR format](https://arxiv.org/abs/1012.2270).
-   * \ref TNL::Algorithms::Segments::ChunkedEllpack for [ChunkedEllpack format](http://geraldine.fjfi.cvut.cz/~oberhuber/data/vyzkum/publikace/12-heller-oberhuber-improved-rgcsr-format.pdf) which we reffered as Improved Row-grouped CSR and we renamed it to Ellpack format since it uses padding zeros.
+   * \ref TNL::Algorithms::Segments::ChunkedEllpack for [ChunkedEllpack format](http://geraldine.fjfi.cvut.cz/~oberhuber/data/vyzkum/publikace/12-heller-oberhuber-improved-rgcsr-format.pdf) which we referred to as Improved Row-grouped CSR and we renamed it to Ellpack format since it uses padding zeros.
    * \ref TNL::Algorithms::Segments::BiEllpack for [BiEllpack format](https://www.sciencedirect.com/science/article/pii/S0743731514000458?casa_token=2phrEj0Ef1gAAAAA:Lgf6rMBUN6T7TJne6mAgI_CSUJ-jR8jz7Eghdv6L0SJeGm4jfso-x6Wh8zgERk3Si7nFtTAJngg).
 * `ComputeReal` is type which is used for internal computations.
 By default it is the same as `Real` if `Real` is not `bool`.
 If `Real` is `bool`, `ComputeReal` is set to `Index` type.
 This can be changed, of course, by the user.
 * `RealAllocator` is a memory allocator (one from \ref TNL::Allocators) which shall be used for allocation of the matrix elements.
 By default, it is the default allocator for given `Real` type and `Device` type – see \ref TNL::Allocators::Default.